-William is currently a postdoctoral researcher at the Technical University of Denmark (DTU), Department of Wind and Energy Systems.
-He completed his doctorate in geography at the Clark University Graduate School of Geography, with research visits at the University of Hamburg, the University of Bremen, and the City University of New York (CUNY), .
-Before his PhD, William studied economics and geography at Utrecht University.
+Before coming to DTU, William completed his doctorate in geography at the Clark University Graduate School of Geography (Massachusetts, USA), with extended research visits at the University of Hamburg, the University of Bremen, and the City University of New York (CUNY).
+Previously, William studied international macroeconomics, human geography, and global economic history at Utrecht University in the Netherlands.

 Main research interests: